-To have your assessment performed remotely, submit the completed Request for Variance - Deferred Inspection Form or Request for Variance - Deferred Inspection (Construction Hoist/ Man Lift) Form to our elevating team and cc your local safety officer.
+To have your assessment performed remotely, submit the completed Request for Variance - Deferred Inspection Form or Request for Variance - Deferred Inspection (Construction Hoist/ Man Lift) Form to our elevating team.
 You will not be charged a variance fee.

 Once the variance is accepted, you will be assigned a safety officer to review your assessment, and from there you can start the following remote assessment process.

 - Complete the applicable checklist(s):